ifaronti/Recipes-Api/README.md

 ### Continued development
-I'll be practicing more react-router-dom hooks and continue to use createContex & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props
+I'll be practicing more react-router-dom hooks and continue to use createContext & useContext. useContext is very awesome as soon as I realized how seamless it is to just tranfer a state data from one component to others without use of props